 • From Uganda Safaris to Serengeti or Maasai Mara or to Zanzibar

 • From Kenya to safaris in Tanzania or to the beaches of Zanzibar and so on.

-Tanzania safaris can be done in several ways:
+Wildlife safari in Tanzania can be done in several ways:

 • Land Cruiser safari car with an excellent English-speaking driver’s guide – the most popular way to experience the safari, suitable for everyone, for families and groups.